Must-See Historic Photos of the Philippines

-During the Battle of Manila, The Japanese soldiers set Manila on fire circa February 2, 1945.
+During the Battle of Manila, The Japanese soldiers set Manila on fire on February 2, 1945.
 Thousands of innocent citizens caught in the fight have nothing but luck to survive.
-This photo was taken along Gandara, now Sabino Padilla Street.
+This photo was taken along Gandara, now Sabino Padilla Street in Binondo Manila.

-The first known location of the Manila Post Office was on the business district of Escolta.
-In 1936, this new building was constructed but was later on destroyed during the Battle of Manila and was subsequently rebuilt in 1946 while retaining the most original design.
+The first known location of the Manila Central Post Office was on the business district of Escolta.
+In 1936, this new building was constructed but was later destroyed during the Battle of Manila and was subsequently rebuilt in 1946 while retaining the most original design.

-Minor Basilica of St. Michael Archangel in Tayabas Circa 1901
+Minor Basilica of St. Michael the Archangel in Tayabas Circa 1901

 Typical Market Day in Ermita Manila